 Figure 4.
-The densities of recruits, juveniles and adult River Blackfish for NFRC surveys in the Gellibrand River from 2017 to 2021 delwp.vic.gov.au
+The densities of recruits, juveniles and adult River Blackfish for NFRC surveys in the Gellibrand River from 2017 to 2023

-River Blackfish size range percentage for Gellibrand River in 2021
+River Blackfish size range percentage for Gellibrand River in 2023

 Figure 5.
-The size range percentage of River Blackfish measured from the Gellibrand River during NFRC surveys in 2021.
+The size range percentage of River Blackfish measured from the Gellibrand River during NFRC surveys in 2023